renn0xtek9/Arithmos/CONTRIBUTING.md

 Contributing
 ============

-Thanks for taking the time to contribute to Orange!
+Thanks for taking the time to contribute to Arithmos!

 Please submit contributions in accordance with the flow explained in the [GitHub Guides].